MostAwesomeDude/construct/docs/intro.rst

 Requirements
 --------------
 Construct should run on any Python 2.7 3.3 3.4 3.5 3.6 3.7 pypy pypy3 implementation.
-Recommended is 3.6 because it supports ordered keyword arguments and compilation feature.
+Recommended is 3.6 because it supports ordered keyword arguments, and pypy because it achieves much better performance.

-Enum34 is optional if you want Enum EnumFlags to take labels from IntEnum IntFlag.
+Enum34 is optional if you want Enum EnumFlags to take labels from IntEnum IntFlag instances.

 Numpy is optional, if you want to serialize arrays using Numpy protocol.
 Otherwise arrays can still be serialized using PrefixedArray.

 Arrow is optional, if you want to use Timestamp class.

-Different Python versions support different compression modules (like gzip lzma), if you want to use Compressed.
+Different Python versions support different compression modules (like gzip lzma), if you want to use Compressed class.